oroinc/platform-application/README.md

 ## Installation notes

-Installed PHP Accelerators must be compatible with Symfony and Doctrine (support DOCBLOCKs)
+Installed PHP Accelerators must be compatible with Symfony and Doctrine (support DOCBLOCKs).

 Note that the port used in Websocket must be open in firewall for outgoing/incoming connections

-Using MySQL 5.6 on HDD is potentially risky because of performance issues
+Using MySQL 5.6 on HDD is potentially risky because of performance issues.

 Recommended configuration for this case: